hazae41/dstorage/README.md

 # DStorage

-Proof-of-concept of a public and secure origin-bound storage for your origin-less apps (e.g. IPFS).
+Proof-of-concept of a public and secure origin-bound storage for your origin-less apps.

 ## Why